fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     of all FRED-MD indicators, including the past inflation.
 We will evaluate the model using an expanding window approach: on each month we will train the model using all the data available up to that month, and generate the forecast for next month.
 We use the data from January 2015 to January 2024 for our analysis.
-Out findings indicate that the random forest model outperforms the AR model over the considered time period.
+Out findings indicate that, over the considered time period, the random forest model outperforms the AR model under different measures of forecast error.
     </p>

 ******************************************